Local Management Board Responsibilities

 The Local Management Board (LMB) utilizes a Results-Based Accountability model in establishing and prioritizing efforts to improve child well-being in the jurisdiction.
 Specifically, decisions are made in the context of these questions:

 - What partners do we need?

 - What are the critical strategies?

 By consistently posing these questions, the LMB and its partners will assure that resources are directed to areas of need.

 The responsibilities of the County's LMB include, but are not limited to:

-- Planning: develop plans for enhancing services to children and families, with particular attention to opportunities for effective inter-agency and public/private collaborations.
+- Planning: develop plans for enhancing services to children, youth and families, with particular attention to opportunities for effective inter-agency and public and private collaborations.